microsoft/frontend-bootcamp/step1-03/exercise/README.md

 ### Complete the `updateRemaining` function

-1. Get a reference to the span with the `remaining` class, and store it in a variable.
+1. Using `querySelector`, get a reference to the span with the `remaining` class, and store it in a variable .
 2. Use [`querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to get all of the todos.
 3. Set the `innerText` of the remaining span to the length of those todos.
 4. Add `updateRemaining()` to the end of the `addTodo` function.